ACCLAB/DABEST-python/docs/source/about.rst

 Typography
 ----------

-This documentation uses `Lora <hhttp://www.cyreal.org/2012/07/lora/>`_ for the body text, `Merriweather Sans <https://ebensorkin.wordpress.com/>`_ for the side bar and titles, and `IBM Plex Mono <https://github.com/IBM/plex>`_ for the monospace code font.
+This documentation uses `Spectral <https://spectral.prototypo.io/>`_ for the body text, `Merriweather Sans <https://ebensorkin.wordpress.com/>`_ for the side bar and titles, and `IBM Plex Mono <https://github.com/IBM/plex>`_ for the monospace code font.

 License